Utility Theory of Synthetic Data Generation: Model Comparison Based on Synthetic Data

+Example \ref{Exam:Inf} demonstrates that $\chi^2$-divergence may fail to capture the difference between two distributions when their density ratio is unbounded, resulting in an infinite $\chi^2$-divergence.
+Therefore, in this example, $\chi^2$-divergence as a metric for assessing feature fidelity is broken when analyzing models trained on synthetic data.

-To begin with, we present a novel metric called $(V,d)$-fidelity level that evaluates the differences between synthetic and original feature distributions.
+Therefore, we present a novel metric called $(V,d)$-fidelity level that evaluates the differences between real and synthetic feature distributions.
 Our proposed metric resembles $f$-divergences \citep{renyi1961measures} in essence, as both rely on density ratios for characterizing distributional difference.
-The proposed $(V,d)$-fidelity level offers an alternative means of gauging the disparity between two distributions, rather than relying on the $\chi^2$-divergence method as presented in Section \ref{Sec:UB}, which could yield infinite values in certain scenarios.
-In essence, by utilizing the $(V,d)$-fidelity level, we can carry out a more intricate analysis of how the deviation of the synthetic distribution from the original distribution influences downstream model comparison.
+The proposed $(V,d)$-fidelity level offers an alternative means of gauging the disparity between two distributions.
+In essence, by utilizing the $(V,d)$-fidelity level, we can carry out a more intricate analysis of how the deviation of the synthetic distribution from the real distribution influences downstream model comparison.